0xhunterkiller/notes/movies.md

 ## The Sheep Detectives (30th June, 2026)

-* God is a big, invisible lamb-beaver, made of bread :)
+"So, God is a big, invisible lamb-beaver, made of bread?"
+"Yes, and they eat him on Sundays."